Saurabh975/layers/README.md

 ### So, here's Layers
 - A simple util built to help optimize the spark read.
-- This library is helpful when it comes to applying filter claues on partition columns.
+- This library is helpful when it comes to applying filter clauses on partition columns.

 Let's take for example you have a dataframe on which you're applying filters,